 Students are encouraged to pursue an approved internship in a forensic setting, although an internship is not required for graduation.
-Students will be responsible for locating their internship with the assistance of the faculty member serving as the BMFS Internship Coordinator.
-All efforts to obtain a forensic internship while
+Students will be responsible for locating their internship with the assistance of the faculty member serving as

 With prior approval from the student's thesis advisors and the internship site supervisor, work completed at an internship may be used as the basis of the student's thesis.
 Students may receive 2 credits for their internship at the discretion of the student's program advisor, depending on the number of hours and the nature of the work completed during the internship.
 In most cases, a student must complete a minimum of 240 hours at the internship site and complete a research-based or data driven project to qualify for academic credit.
 A written description of the internship duties/responsibilities and a personal communication between the Internship Coordinator and the proposed internship supervisor will be required before approval is granted.